 to submit the request.

-If the input is valid, then the 'inner' consignment becomes a 'child' of the 'outer', 'parent' consignment, and
+If the input is valid, the inner consignment becomes a child of the outer consignment and

 true